Let’s talk about email marketing for bloggers.

-Some advertisers are willing to plunk down hundreds, even thousands of dollars for ads, mentions, product reviews (like my roundup of Bluehost reviews) or links in popular email newsletters.
+Some advertisers are willing to spend hundreds, even thousands of dollars for ads, mentions, product reviews (like my roundup of Bluehost reviews), or links in popular email newsletters.

-You could also take advantage of affiliate marketing opportunities and sell other people’s products and services (like these affiliate programs for bloggers) within your emails for a cut of the profits.
+You could also take advantage of affiliate marketing opportunities.
+These let you sell other people’s products and services (like these affiliate programs for bloggers) within your emails for a cut of the profit.